 Work on the satellite centre began in late 2017.
 The building opened to patients on 31 July 2019.

 The development comprises a three-storey concrete frame building, with concrete flat slabs spanning between beams and columns on pad foundations.
 Intricate steels frames have been designed to connect the new building to the existing hospital and provide additional treatment space within the original hospital.

 Work on the satellite centre at Tallaght Hospital began in February 2019.
-Completion is expected in 2021.
+The building opened to patients on 15 November 2021.

-The project is being delivered at Level 2 BIM (Building Information Modelling) – distinguished by collaborative working aligned with standardised information exchange, with all parties using their own 3D models.
+The project was delivered at Level 2 BIM (Building Information Modelling) – distinguished by collaborative working aligned with standardised information exchange, with all parties using their own 3D models.